Cataract Surgery Compensation Solicitors

 A cataract is a clouding of the lens inside the eye which leads to a decrease in vision.
 It is most often associated with ageing.

 The vast majority of cataracts are treated by phacoemulsification.
 This is usually performed under local anaesthetic.
 One or more incisions are made into the eye to allow surgical instruments to be introduced.
 The internal lens is then emulsified with an ultrasonic hand piece and it is then aspirated from the eye.
 Fluids are then irrigated into the space from which the lens has been taken and a new artificial lens is inserted.

 The operation is generally safe and produces excellent results for about 300,000 patients each year in the UK.

 Common errors include operating on the wrong eye, failing to recognise pre-operative factors which increase the risk of complications and choice of the wrong artificial lens.
 When errors are made, it is important to recognise and correct them as soon as possible.

 Cataract surgery errors

-It is not uncommon for the posterior capsule of the eye to be damaged during the course of the operation, This is not necessarily evidence of substandard care.
-However, it is important to recognise the problem and treat it inter-operatively if possible because, if the complication is not identified and treated, the artificial lens will often displace.
+It is not uncommon for the posterior capsule of the eye to be damaged during the course of the operation, this is not necessarily evidence of substandard care.
+However, it is important to recognise the problem and treat it intra-operatively if possible because, if the complication is not identified and treated, the artificial lens will often displace.

-Pearson Solicitors have successfully won claims arising from insertion of an inappropriate artificial lens and failing inter-operatively to recognise and treat a posterior capsule tear.
+Pearson Solicitors have won claims arising from insertion of an inappropriate artificial lens and failing intra-operatively to recognise and treat a posterior capsule tear.

 Medical Negligence Compensation

-Our documents are available on coloured print paper and large print.
-Also working with Henshaw's support services for the visually impaired we can also produce braille documents.
+Our documents are available on coloured printer paper and large print.
+Working with Henshaw’s support services for the visually impaired we can produce braille documents.